groundlight/framegrab/README.md

 - To use a Basler USB or GigE camera, you must separately install the `pypylon` package.
 - To use Intel RealSense cameras, you must install `pyrealsense2`.
-- To use a CSI2 camera connected with a ribbon cable to a Raspberry Pi, you must install `python3-picamera2`.
+- To use a Raspberry Pi "CSI2" camera (connected with a ribbon cable), you must install the `picamera2` library.
 See install instructions at the [picamera2 github repository](https://github.com/raspberrypi/picamera2).

 ## Usage